 History / Legacy

 Creative Engineering was given the go-ahead by ShowBiz to begin production of the Klunk character in early 1982.
-The idea was to keep the Rock-afire more versatile by introducing a line of "traveling" characters, much in the fashion that Pizza Time Theatre did with their female Guest Stars.
-Showtapes echoed this idea, with Billy Bob asking guest to tell their friends to come to see Klunk, as he'd only be there for a couple of months.
+As stated before, the idea was to keep the Rock-afire more versatile by introducing a line of traveling characters, much in the fashion that Pizza Time Theatre did with their female Guest Stars.
+Showtapes echoed this idea, with Billy Bob asking guest to tell their friends to come to see Klunk, as he'd only be there for a "couple of months".